jedipunkz/openstack_grizzly_install/README.md

 configuration of the premise is sharing a segment with API and Public network (default NIC : eth0).

-How to use on All in One Node
+How to use on All in One Node with quantum
 ----

 #### Architecture